+Sex refers to the biological/reproductive differences between males and females, while gender is a more flexible concept that refers to a culture's categorizing of masculine and feminine behaviors, symbols, and social roles.
 CENTAM's traditional Spanish and indigenous cultures privileged men as providers and leaders, while casting women in subordinate roles.
 Machismo (strong masculine behavior and pride) remains an important element of male identity in the region.
 While today women and men have equal rights before the law, inequalities between the genders remain.

 Women often face discrimination in hiring and promotion. and although they face some barriers to their participation in the political sector. the number of women serving in public office across the region has steadily increased in recent years.
 Today, women hold a considerable proportion of national and local government positions, and Nicaragua, Panama, and Costa Rica have had female Presidents.
 Female participation rates in the national legislatures of Costa Rica, El Salvador, Honduras, and Nicaragua are higher than the US.

 Gender-based violence is widespread in some areas.
 Women are often reluctant to leave abusive partners or report incidences of gender-based violence, considering the abuse to be a private matter.
 Among reported cases, the prosecution of perpetrators is rare.
 Abortion laws across the region are highly restrictive and in recent years have caused significant public debate.
 Although homosexuality is legal in every CENTAM nation, homosexuals suffer discrimination, stigmatization, and violence.

-6. Language and Communication Language is a system for sharing information symbolically, whereby words are used to represent ideas.
+6. Language and Communication

+Language is a system for sharing information symbolically, whereby words are used to represent ideas.
 Communication is defined as the cultural practice of sharing meaning in interaction, both verbally and non-verbally.

 As a result of centuries of Spanish colonialism throughout the region, Spanish is an official language in every CENTAM country except English-speaking Belize.
-Despite the prominence of Spanish, the region is linguistically diverse: 27 languages are spoken in Guatemala, 10 in Honduras, 15 in Panama, 11 in Costa Rica and Nicaragua, 8 in Belize, and 6 in El Salvador.
+Despite the prominence of Spanish, the region is linguistically diverse: 26 languages are spoken in Guatemala, 10 in Honduras, 15 in Panama, 14 in Costa Rica, 11 in Nicaragua, 9 in Belize, and 5 in El Salvador.
 Though most of these languages are indigenous to the region, a few are so-called creole languages combine vocabulary and grammar from indigenous or African languages with English or Spanish.

 Some of the region's most widely spoken indigenous languages are Mayan, notably K'iche', Q'eqchi', and Kaqchikel.
 The systematic suppression of indigenous communities during the colonial era contributed to the demise of many of the region's indigenous languages.
 In some regions, government-sanctioned violence against indigenous residents in the 20th century prompted many native speakers to abandon their heritage, notably also their languages, to avoid persecution.
-Despite languages remain nearly extinct.
+Despite recent revitalization efforts, some of the region's native languages remain nearly extinct.
 English is taught in schools across CENTAM as a 2nd language and is especially popular among the educated elite and in the business community.

 While communication patterns vary among ethnic groups, CENTAM residents generally demonstrate courtesy, respect, honesty, and patience in interpersonal relations.
-When conversing.
-Central Americans tend to be warm. friendly. and eader to extend hospitality. particularly when speaking with family and friends.
-By contrast, some indigenous groups, such as the Mava. are more reserved in their communication styles, especially with strangers.
+When conversing, Central Americans tend to be warm, friendly, and eager to extend hospitality, particularly when speaking with family and friends.
+By contrast, some indigenous groups, such as the Maya, are more reserved in their communication styles, especially with strangers.

-7. Learning and Knowledge All cultures require that the older generation transmit important information to the younger generation.
-This information can be strictly factual (for example, how to fulfill subsistence and health requirements) and culturally traditional (the beliefs, behaviors, and symbols that have meaning to the community).
-This knowledge transfer may occur through structured, formalized systems such as schools or through informal learning by watching adults or peers.
-Education in early CENTAM societies was primarily an informal transfer of skills, values, and beliefs from parents to their children.
-Scholars believe the Maya employed a more formal education system in which religious leaders taught medicine, history, math, and science to elite children.
-During the colonial era, Roman Catholic religious orders became the primary providers of education.
-While these institutions eventually established schools and universities throughout the region, educational infrastructure remained limited through the 19th century.
-Moreover, Catholic orders provided only limited instruction to indigenous inhabitants, largely restricting secular education in subjects like math, science, and the humanities to a small population of male Spanish elites.
+7. Learning and Knowledge

+All cultures require that the older generation transmit important information to the younger generation.
+This information can be strictly factual (for example, how to fulfill subsistence and health requirements) and culturally traditional (the beliefs, behaviors, education in subjects like math, science, and the humanities to a small population of male Spanish elites.